SUSTAINABILITY IN TRANSITION: CORPORATE RESPECT FOR SOLIDARITY

 Dear Colleague,

-Thank you for registering to attend the VII-th Kharkiv International Legal Forum.
+Thank you for registering to attend the VIII-th Kharkiv International Legal Forum.

 We look forward to your participation.
 An official invitation would soon be sent to your email.
 Any queries, please email to forum@nlu.edu.ua.